dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 }
 ```

-This file is how `azd` remembers (on a per environment basis) which services should be exposed with a public endpoint. `azd` can be configured to support multiple environments
+This file is how `azd` remembers (on a per environment basis) which services should be exposed with a public endpoint. `azd` can be configured to support multiple environments.

 ### Initial deployment